 Our waitress explained that this type of wine is a little bit rare because it is produced in the Río Minho region.
 She emphasized that it is always and only produced there which is what makes it different from other Portuguese wines.
 It has a crisp, sour-like taste and pairs very well with codfish.

 Well, it can run on the more expensive side as far as alcoholic drinks in Spain go: about 4-5€/glass.

 If we hadn’t been traveling with backpacks during our short summer vacation, I think we would’ve come back to Madrid with 3 or 4 bottles of different wines – vinho verde included!

 Port wine is one of the world’s oldest exported wines.
 Some of the bodegas located in Porto today have been run by generations upon generations and the traditional wine-making process lives on to this day.

 I was really excited to try Port wine during my first visit to the city less than two months after I moved back to Spain.
 I didn’t know much about how it was made let alone how it tasted but I was convinced that I would love it due to its rich, complex history.
 I figured that that history must have transferred to the wine itself and I would enjoy it just like others I talked to said I would!

 One day I will have to write an entire post on Port wine itself because a brief mention here does not do it justice.
 However, I will describe it for you just to give you a preview of why I like it.

-Remember I mentioned liking moscato back in the US?
+Remember I mentioned how I like Moscato back in the US?
 Well, Port wine is just as sweet!
-I wouldn’t say I have a sweet tooth necessarily but that I like a nice balance between sweet and savory.
+I wouldn’t say I have a sweet tooth necessarily but I like a nice balance between sweet and savory.

 It’s seen as a dessert wine since it is very rich and sometimes aromatically intense in taste.